cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 ### Credential Retrieval Functions

-This section describes the CreateCredentialRequest, CreateCredentialResponse, and RecoverCredentials functions used for credential retrieval.
+This section describes the `CreateCredentialRequest`, `CreateCredentialResponse`, and `RecoverCredentials` functions used for credential retrieval.

 #### CreateCredentialRequest {#create-credential-request}

-The CreateCredentialRequest is used by the client to initiate the credential retrieval process, and it produces a CredentialRequest message and OPRF state.
+The `CreateCredentialRequest` is used by the client to initiate the credential retrieval process, and it produces a `CredentialRequest` message and OPRF state.

 ~~~
 CreateCredentialRequest